chocoOnEstrogen/orbit/README.md

 ## License

-ISC License - See LICENSE file for details
+GPL License - See LICENSE file for details

 ## Support